 4] Run Chrome in Safe or Incognito Mode: –incognito

-To run Chrome without any extension, add-ons, themes, and account, you can use this switch.
+To run Chrome without any extensions, add-ons, themes, and account, you can use this switch.
 It also makes sure nobody tracks your profile.
-Useful when you want to test something without your account association.
+It is useful when you want to test something without your account association.

 5] Disable Background Apps: –disable-background-mode

-Useful when you want to make sure Chrome response is faster, and none of the background apps interferes with your browsing experience.
+Useful when you want to make sure Chrome response is faster and none of the background apps interfere with your browsing experience.

 6] Disable Google Translate: –disable-translate